LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Numerical experiments

-We compared \cref{LSOS-BFGS} with the stochastic L-BFGS algorithms proposed in~\cite{gower:2016} and~\cite{moritz:2016} (referred to as GGR and MNJ, respectively), both using a constant step length selected by means of a grid search over the set $\{ 1, 5 \cdot 10^{-1}, 10^{-1}, 5 \cdot 10^{-2}, 10^{-2}, \ldots, 5 \cdot 10^{-5}, 10^{-5} \} $, and with a mini-batch variant of the SAGA algorithm equipped with the same line search used in LSOS-BFGS.
-The implementations of GGR and MNJ were taken from the MATLAB StochBFGS code available from \url{https://perso.telecom-paristech.fr/rgower/software/StochBFGS_dist-0.0.zip}.
-In \cref{LSOS-BFGS} we set $ \vartheta = 0.999$ and started the line searches from a value $ t_{\mathrm{ini}} $ selected by means of a grid search over $\{ 1, 5 \cdot 10^{-1}, 10^{-1}, 5 \cdot 10^{-2}, 10^{-2}, \ldots, 5 \cdot 10^{-5}, 10^{-5} \} $.
-In particular, we set $ t_{\mathrm{ini}}=5 \cdot 10^{-3} $ for \textsf{epsilon}, $ t_{\mathrm{ini}}=5 \cdot 10^{-2} $ for \textsf{covtype} and \textsf{w8a}, and $ t_{\mathrm{ini}}=1\cdot10^{-2} $ for \textsf{gisette}, \textsf{rcv1} and \textsf{real-sim}.
-We adopted the same strategy as the line-search version of SAGA used for the comparison, setting $ t_{\mathrm{ini}} = 5 \cdot 10^{-1} $ for \textsf{epsilon} and $ t_{\mathrm{ini}} = 1$ for the other datasets.
-Furthermore, we set $ m=10 $ and $ l=5 $.
-Since the first L-BFGS update pair is available after the first $2 l = 10$ iterations, following~\cite{byrd:2016} we take $\bd_k = -\bg(\bx_k)$ for the first $10$ iterations.
-The same values of $m$ and $l$ were used in the MNJ algorithm proposed in~\cite{moritz:2016}.
+We performed two different sets of experiments for assessing the performance of LSOS-BFGS on the solution of strongly convex problems.
+In the first one LSOS-BFGS was compared with the following algorithms: \begin{itemize} \item the stochastic L-BFGS algorithms proposed in~\cite{gower:2016}, referred to as GGR; \item the stochastic L-BFGS algorithms proposed in~\cite{moritz:2016}, referred to as MNJ; \item the mini-batch variant of the SAGA used in the previous experiments. \end{itemize} The implementations of GGR and MNJ were taken from the MATLAB StochBFGS code available from \url{https://perso.telecom-paristech.fr/rgower/software/StochBFGS_dist-0.0.zip} and were used with constant step lengths selected by means of a grid search over the same set $S$ used in the nonconvex case.
+We chose the step lengths leading to the best results in terms of objective function error versus execution time.
+On this class of problems we observed that the performance of LSOS-BFGS improved if the line search was started from a value smaller than~1 (which led to a reduction in the number of line-search steps performed at each iteration). {Thus, we began the line search from a value $ t_{\mathrm{ini}} $ selected by means of a grid search over $ S $, obtaining $ t_{\mathrm{ini}}= 1\cdot10^{-2} $ for \textsf{gisette} and \textsf{w8a}, and $ t_{\mathrm{ini}}=5\cdot10^{-3} $ for \textsf{rcv1} and \textsf{real-sim}.
+The same strategy was adopted for the line-search version of SAGA, obtaining $ t_{\mathrm{ini}} = 1\cdot10^{-1}$ for \textsf{gisette}, $ t_{\mathrm{ini}} = 1$ for \textsf{rcv1} and \textsf{real-sim}, and $t_{\mathrm{ini}} = 5\cdot10^{-2}$ for \textsf{w8a}.
+The sample $ {\mathcal D}_k $ at line 15 of LSOS-BFGS algorithm was again of size 1}.
+Concerning the L-BFGS update, we set $ m=10 $ and $ l=5 $ as in the case of nonconvex problems, and used these values also in the MNJ algorithm.
 For GGR, following the indications coming from the results in~\cite{gower:2016}, we set $ m=5 $ and used the sketching based on the previous directions (indicated as \texttt{prev} in~\cite{gower:2016}), with sketch size $l = \left\lceil\sqrt[3]{n}\right\rceil$.
-We chose the sample size equal to $ \left\lceil\sqrt{N}\right\rceil $ and the regularization parameter $ \mu = 1 / N $, as in the experiments reported in~\cite{gower:2016}.
-We decided to stop the algorithms when a maximum execution time was reached, i.e., 60 seconds for \textsf{covtype}, \textsf{w8a} and \textsf{gisette}, and 300 seconds for \textsf{epsilon}, \textsf{real-sim} and \textsf{rcv1}.